twonfi/jimmydin7.auth-ysws/README.md

 > [!WARNING]
 > This means no time is being counted, so any time you spend on this project will not be counted towards your YSWS submission.

+## 🎁Reward
+If your submission is approved, you'll receive a yubikey from [yubico](https://www.yubico.com) to enhance your security!

 ## Tech-Stack